WebAssembly/component-model/design/mvp/Concurrency.md

 "cancelled" value.
-A thread is in a "cancellable" state if it calls one of the [blocking](#blocking) built-ins with the `cancellable` immediate set (indicating that the caller expects and propagates cancellation appropriately) or, if using a `callback`, returns to the event loop (which always waits cancellably).
-If a subtask has no cancellable threads, no thread is resumed and the request for cancellation is remembered in the task state, to be delivered immediately at the next cancellable wait.
-In the worst case, though, a component may never wait cancellably and thus cancellation may be silently ignored.
+A thread is in a "cancellable" state if it calls one of the [blocking](#blocking) built-ins with the `cancellable` immediate set (indicating that the caller expects and propagates cancellation appropriately) or, if using a `callback`, returns to the event loop and no other "exclusive" threads need to run to completion.
+If a subtask has no cancellable threads, no thread is resumed and the request for cancellation is remembered in the task state, to be delivered at the next cancellable opportunity.
+In the worst case, though, a component may *never* wait cancellably and thus cancellation may be silently ignored.

 `subtask.cancel` can be called synchronously or asynchronously.
 If called synchronously, `subtask.cancel` blocks until the subtask reaches a resolved